-An abatement may be applied for if property owners feel their IA is reported incorrectly.
+An abatement may be applied for at any time if property owners feel their IA is reported incorrectly.
 Also, property owners with gravel driveways, pervious or porous pavers/pavement may also apply for an abatement if the related IA was inadvertently captured.